 So what is spamming?

-Spamming is any kind of unwanted, unsolicited digital communication sent to a large number of recipients by the use of messaging systems (mostly email).
-The purposes might be for commercial advertisement, for sending false information, or for any kind of fraudulent activities (like phishing).
+Spamming is any unwanted, unsolicited digital communication sent to a large number of recipients by the use of messaging systems (mostly email).
+The purposes might be for commercial advertisement, sending false information, or any kind of fraudulent activity (like phishing).

 Spam is a huge waste of time and resources.
 There are many applications of spam (which will be covered along the way) used for marketing purposes and illegal criminal purposes.
 In the age we live in now, email applications come equipped with spam filters.
 However, users waste their time on what passes through.

-According to Oracle Dyn, the total cost of spam in terms of productivity, energy, and technology adds up to $130 billion each year.
+According to Oracle Dyn, the total cost of spam in terms of productivity, energy, and technology adds up to $130 billion annually.

 So spam is only in emails?
 No.